mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-2.md

 $r_{i+1}\leq r_{i} + 1 + \frac{1}{i + 1}\quad$ for $0\leq i < n - 1$.
 </p>

-By again using induction, this can be used to show that
+By again using induction this can be used to show that

 $$
 r_{i}\leq i + 2  + H_i